braddle/php-uk-2023/README.md

 The bonus for that frame is the value of the next two rolls.

 In the tenth frame a player who rolls a spare or strike is allowed to roll the extra balls to complete the frame.
-However no more than three balls can be rolled in tenth frame.
+However, no more than three balls can be rolled in tenth frame.

 This [Bowling Game Calculator](https://www.bowlinggenius.com/) may be useful to experiment with how the scoring works